 - In most multimedia systems and in web browsers, virtually all actions take only a single click of the mouse button.
 You may point at a city on a map and when you click a window opens, showing you tourist information about the city.
-This point-and-click interface style is obviously closely related to the WIMP style. - It clearly overlaps in the use of buttons, but may also include other WIMP elements.
-However, the philosophy is simpler and more closely tied to ideas of hypertext.
-In addition, the point-and-click style is not tied to mouse-based interfaces, and is also extensively used in touchscreen information systems.
+You may point at a word in some text and when you click you see a definition of the word. - You may point at are cognizable iconic button and when you click some action is performed. - This point-and-click interface style is obviously closely related to the WIMP style.
+It clearly overlaps in the use of buttons, but may also include other WIMP elements. - However, the philosophy is simpler and more closely tied to ideas of hypertext.
+In addition, the point-and-click style is not tied to mouse-based interfaces, and is also extensively used in touch screen information systems.
 In this case, it is often combined with a menu-driven interface.

-Three-Dimensional Interfaces
+Three-dimensional interfaces

-- The simplest technique is where ordinary WIMP elements, buttons, scroll bars, etc., are given a 3D appearance using shading, giving the appearance of being sculpted out of stone.
-By unstated convention, such interfaces have a light source at their top right. - Where used judiciously, the raised areas are easily identifiable and can be used to highlight active areas.
-Unfortunately, some interfaces make indiscriminate use of sculptural effects, on every text area, border and menu, so all sense of differentiation is lost. - A more complex technique uses interfaces with 3D workspaces.
-The objects displayed in such systems are usually flat, but are displayed in perspective when at an angle to the viewer and shrink when they are 'further away'.
+- There is an increasing use of three-dimensional effects in user interfaces.
+The most obvious example is virtual reality, but VR is only part of a range of 3D techniques\ available to the interface designer. - The simplest technique is where ordinary WIMP elements, buttons, scroll bars, etc., are given a 3D appearance using shading, giving the appearance of being sculpted out of stone.
+By unstated convention, such interfaces have a light source at their top right. - Where used judiciously, the raised areas are easily identifiable and can be used to highlight active areas (Figure 3.12).
+Unfortunately, some interfaces make indiscriminate use of sculptural effects, on every text area, border and menu, so all sense of differentiation is lost.